Materiality is a key concept in the sustainability strategy and reporting world these days.

 It means taking into account different regions and business units, i.e., understanding them from a geographic (global and local) perspective, because the impacts, risks, and opportunities differ depending on the region or business unit in which the company operates.

-All 3 steps require the identification of actual and potential impacts.
+All 3 points require the identification of actual and potential impacts.

 We recommend 1)using external tools to measure the company’s impact, such as GRI standards, and 2)periodic evaluation and analysis be conducted (not one time only, for example, per 3 to 5 years).